apache/nuttx/fs/nxffs/README.txt

 driver.

-ERASE LOGICAL                   Inodes begin with a inode header.  inode may BLOCK BLOCK       CONTENTS      be marked as "deleted," pending clean-up. n   4*n     --+--------------+
+ERASE LOGICAL                   Inodes begin with a inode header.  inode may BLOCK BLOCK       CONTENTS      be marked as "deleted," pending re-packing. n   4*n     --+--------------+
                 |BBBBBBBBBBBBBB| Logic block header
                 |IIIIIIIIIIIIII| Inodes begin with a inode header